2pm Doors open

 3. Purchase at the door.

-Members’ Guest Tickets: Any Member can purchase (and is limited to) two additional Guest tickets through Maleny Visitor Information Centre at $13 per guest.
+Members’ Guest Tickets: A Member can purchase (and is limited to) two additional Guest tickets at $13 per guest either online or at the Information Centre

 not a member?
 Become a Member